 Illuminating volumes of interest to those concerned with the chaplaincy.

-Individual Artwork
+Individual Illustrations

 Saying in a single picture what the rest of us expend thousands of words to communicate.

-Editorial Cartoonist
+Editorial Cartoons

 Applying a keen wit to say more with a picture than with a thousand words.